The weak neutral Fe fluorescence line and long-term X-ray evolution of the Compton-thick AGN in NGC 7674: Results

-In this model, however, PL$_{\rm PC}$ itself must be obscured by an intermediate column \nh(PC)\,$\sim$\,10$^{23}$\,cm$^{-2}$ so as not to overproduce the soft X-ray flux.
-This absorbing column is $\approx$\,20\,times higher than the large-scale absorbing layer (\nh(host)) discussed in the previous sub-section, and would imply correspondingly higher optical reddening. \obj\ is a known luminous infrared galaxy with ongoing star formation and potential interaction with its neighbour NGC\,7675 -- all of which could result in obscuring matter being strewn around the host galaxy on multiple scales.
-Therefore, such an obscuring screen may be associated with an additional absorber in the innermost parts of the host galaxy which obscures the emergent flux from the nuclear regions (including the reflected and scattered AGN flux).
+This above \nh(scatt) column is $\approx$\,20\,times higher than the host galaxy absorbing layer (\nh(host)) discussed in the previous sub-section, and would imply correspondingly higher optical reddening.
+So how viable is this? \obj\ is a known luminous infrared galaxy with ongoing star formation and physical interactions with its neighbouring galaxies -- all of which could result in obscuring matter being strewn around the host galaxy on multiple scales.
+Other examples of nearby galaxies with complex multiple layers of absorption identified by \nustar\ include NGC\,7582 \citep{rivers15_7582} and IC\,751 \citep{ricci16_ic751}.
+Therefore, the presence of an additional absorber in the innermost parts of the host galaxy which obscures the emergent flux from the nuclear regions is not implausible.

 Detailed spatially resolved studies of the nuclear region so far neither require, nor rule out, such a screen.
 For example, the study of \citet{fischer13} does not show an obvious \oiii\ flux decrement at the nucleus, but the spatial resolution of their spectral sampling is $\approx$\,30\,pc, much larger than the typical sizes of compact tori, and may potentially allow for additional absorbers below the resolution limit.
-Alternatively, the outflowing gas associated with the powerful nuclear outflow may also serve as a screening medium for X-rays.
-Finally, as will be discussed in the next section, relaxing the constraints on elemental abundances can alleviate the need for this screen altogether.
+Alternatively, the outflowing gas associated with the powerful nuclear outflow known in NGC\,7674 may also serve as a screening medium for X-rays.

+In summary, the introduction of \nh(scatt) is clearly somewhat ad hoc and is motivated by the adopted scattering scenario in a fixed Solar metallicity torus model.
+Nevertheless, we cannot rule it out based upon the present evidence, and we also note that the presence of a PL$_{\rm scatt}$ component, itself, is not surprising, with the measured \fscatt\ value of a few per cent being fully consistent with that seen in other nearby AGN \citep[e.g. ][]{cappi06}.
+We have introduced this only as one possible scenario, and as we will discuss in the following section, more complex models could alleviate the need for this screen altogether.